Teknasyon-Teknoloji/Readyalog/README.md

 Dialogs are ready to be shown!

 A dependency-free, **lightweight(~22 kb)** android dialog library.
 Uses regular support-v7 only.
-⋅⋅⋅Nothing is needed, just import the module and have fun!
+    Nothing is needed, just import the module and have fun!